bodil/bodil.github.com/content/skyrim/index.md

 Once this is done, go through the plugin list in the MO2 interface and disable any plugins that now have missing masters.
 These are patches you no longer need for the content you've disabled.

+It's also a good idea to run _LOOT_ to make sure your mods are in sorted order and you have all the requisite patches installed whenever you've made any substantial changes to your modlist.

 #### Generate LOD Files